-Squats are the bulking lift.
-They’re absolutely amazing for bulking up our quads and glutes, and they stimulate more overall muscle mass than any other lift, with the possible exception of the deadlift.
-But there are many different squat variations, each with their own distinct advantages and disadvantages.
+Squats are the bulking lift for women.
+They’re amazing for bulking up their quads and glutes, and they stimulate more overall muscle mass than any other lift, with the possible exception of the deadlift.
+But there are many different squat variations, each with its own distinct advantages and disadvantages.

 So, first of all, you may have heard that the squat works over two-hundred muscles.
 There’s some truth to that.
 Most of the muscles in our bodies will need to work together to stabilize the weight, whether that’s our spinal erectors keeping our backs straight, our calves keeping us from falling over, or our lats keeping the barbell pulled in nice and tight.

-So although squats work most of the muscles in our bodies, the limiting factors are our quads, glutes, adductors, and possibly our spinal erectors.
-Those are the muscles that will grow.
+So although squats work most of the muscles in our bodies, the limiting factors are our:

-Now, that isn’t to minimize the benefits of the squat.
 Our quads are the largest muscles in our bodies, with our glutes coming in second.
 And not by a small margin, either.
 Our quads are four times as big as our shoulders, our glutes are twelve times as big as our biceps (source).
 These are huge muscles with tremendous potential for growth.
+That makes them great muscles to target when trying to gain weight as a woman.

 (Note that we aren’t mentioning hamstrings.
 They’re active during squats, but they aren’t a limiting factor, and so they rarely see much growth from squatting.
-It’s the deadlift that takes care of our hamstrings.)
+It’s the conventional deadlift or Romanian deadlift that takes care of our hamstrings.)

 So it’s not that squats work a large number of muscles, but rather that the squats work our very biggest muscles very hard.
 We’re only training 3–4 groups of muscles, but the muscles are so incredibly big that we’re working about half of the muscle mass in our bodies.